cdl-geneseo/geneseo-dictionary/L/Living-Rent-Free.md

 # Living Rent Free

-Bibliographies and Study Guides

-Dictionary of Geneseo English

-View All Entries

-I-L

-Bibliographies and Study Guides : Living Rent Free

 Created by  Bianca Volpe on May 07, 2022

 n.
 When a person is constantly thinking about something.&quot;Lizzo's music is living rent free in my head &quot; Based on survey result, 100% of students could define the word; 11% believe the word is specific to Geneseo.
 (B. Volpe, 2022)